U.S. crude tops $100 and the S&P 500 approaches correction as Iran war enters second month

 Inside an ops room handling ships in the Strait of Hormuz

-“I think we’ll make a deal with them, pretty sure, but it’s possible we won’t,” he told reporters.
+“I think we’ll make a deal with them, pretty sure, but it’s possible we won’t,” Trump told reporters late Sunday.
 He later said a deal could come “soon.”

-Trump also said Iran “gave us most of” a 15-point plan the U.S. sent Tehran to end the war, something Iran has yet to publicly confirm, and that 20 boatloads of oil — on top of 10 the previous week — will be passing through the Strait of Hormuz beginning Monday “out of a sign of respect.”
+Trump also said that Iran “gave us most” of a 15-point plan the U.S. sent Tehran to end the war, which Iran has yet to publicly confirm, and that 20 boatloads of oil — on top of 10 the previous week — will be passing through the Strait of Hormuz beginning Monday “out of a sign of respect.”

 Trump separately told the Financial Times on Sunday that an Iran deal could be made “fairly quickly” and that he wants to “take the oil in Iran.”